 Our proximity to the heart of downtown Chicago offers numerous cultural, architecture and entertainment activities, many of which are free.
 More importantly, the city also provides important employment opportunities.
 Our department has contacts with both local and national companies to help ensure our graduates obtain the experience needed to succeed.

 In addition to receiving an outstanding academic education, the opportunities to become part of and participate in student organizations are abundant.
 Getting involved in the UIC student community and networking with others outside of UIC is one of the many ways for you to grow as Computer Science professional.
 Our program is designed so that our students graduate with the knowledge and skills to build successful careers.

 We sincerely hope you consider joining our talented faculty and students for your graduate education.

 Please visit our department home page to explore all we have to offer.

-The first step is to go to my.UIC Portal and activate your portal account to receive your ‘Netid’.
+First go to my.UIC Portal and activate your portal account to receive your ‘Netid’.
 This link is the second one on the left side of the page.
 You need your SSN or TCN, UIN & Date of Birth to activate it.

 Once you log into your my.UIC account, you will be able to manage all aspects of your education at UIC through this site.
-The portal has information on UIC e-mail, registration, academic records, financial records etc. It can also be personalized to suit your needs.
+The portal has information on UIC e-mail, registration, academic records, financial records etc.

 - Click to read the complete Registration Policy